jeyren95/px-react-capstone/README.md

 - If the user has bookmarked any games, those games should appear on this page

 - The user should also be able to remove any bookmarked games from the page by clicking on the "Remove from bookmarks" button

+- Another feature of this page include the following:
+    1. The bookmarked games are saved in the local storage as well, this means that even if the user closes the application and re-opens the application, the bookmarked games will still persist

 ### Styleguidist page
 <img width="695" src="https://user-images.githubusercontent.com/65485512/138038405-75fa4a4c-1932-4d8f-9d2f-4d22138de514.png" alt="styleguidist-page" />